 Designated Safe Communities:

 Communities who have obtained the Safe Community designation have shown considerable commitment to promoting injury prevention and safety promotion locally.
 They have brought together local officials from their municipalities at a leadership table, including representatives from local government, public health, police, fire and emergency services, educational institutions, local business, and health and safety organizations.
-Designated Safe Communities have completed a formal Priority Setting Exercise and community scan, to inform their programming decisions, and they have a proven plan for sustainability.
+Designated Safe Communities have completed a formal Priority Setting Exercise and community scan, to inform their programming decisions.

 Find out more about designated Canadian Safe Communities:

 To find out more about becoming a designated Safe Community, please read the Parachute Safe Communities Program Designation Guidelines.

 Information for designated communities and those seeking designation: